 Some companies may decide, as Google did, that letting employees explore side projects can be too much of a distraction.
 “There’s the potential you may lose some of your employee’s focus because of the entrepreneurial venture, and for the ones that really take off, there’s the potential to lose the employee,” says Bruce Tulgan, founder of the management training firm RainmakerThinking.
 But some companies are finding that they can harness all that creativity without losing their people–or their people’s good ideas.

 “Once employees do come up with something, there needs to be a place in the company to take any next steps.
 That’s where we are today with corporate innovation,” says Indiana University business professor Donald F. Kuratko.

 How can a company profit off an employee whose ambitions are elsewhere?
 These three companies represent three potential models:

 At the ad agency Huge, workers pitch startup ideas before a panel of judges; winners receive funding and office space, and the firm retains an ownership stake.
 “It’s also a way to test ideas that could be good for clients,” says Huge CEO Aaron Shapiro.
 The first to launch is a book promotion company called Togather.

 Employees of product design firm Adaptive Path are given contractual ownership over any idea they come up with on their job.
 “We want to have incentives to bring maximum create energy to bear on solving problems for clients,” says Jesse James Garrett, the company’s chief creative officer.
 “People are naturally more creative if they’re not compartmentalizing their lives.”

 [Ed.
-Note: A previous version of this story identified Chris Trimble as a professor at Dartmouth University.
+Note: Due to an editing error, a previous version of this story identified Chris Trimble as a professor at Dartmouth University.
 The current version reflects the proper name of the institution.]

 [Image: Flickr user Hannah G]